Cominder/Iwin-Transformer/README.md

 ## Acknowledgements

 This repo is mainly built on [Swin](https://github.com/microsoft/Swin-Transformer).
-Thanks for its great works.
+Thanks for the great works.

 ## Citation